xuzifan08/LendingClub/README.md

     A feature has 95% values don't provide useful information for modeling and data analysis.
  3. Drop feature if it is the same as other features (I might only choose to use one of them)

-    For the following example, they have similar distribution of values, I choose title rather than purpose
+    For the following example, 'title' and 'purpose' have similar distribution of values, I choose title rather than purpose
 ```
               title
 Value                      Percentage